mohit2708/Laravel/Interview-Question.md

 **[⬆ Back to Top](#table-of-contents)**
 ### Ques.
 Explain Events in laravel?
-An event is an action or occurrence recognized by a program that may be handled by the program or code.
-Laravel events provides a simple observer implementation, that allowing you to subscribe and listen for various events/actions that occur in your application.<br>
+* An event is an action or occurrence recognized by a program that may be handled by the program or code.
+Laravel events provides a simple observer implementation, that allowing you to subscribe and listen for various events/actions that occur in your application.
-All Event classes are generally stored in the app/Events directory, while their listeners are stored in app/Listeners of your application.
+* All Event classes are generally stored in the app/Events directory, while their listeners are stored in app/Listeners of your application.

 **[⬆ Back to Top](#table-of-contents)**
 ### Ques.
 Explain validations in laravel?